Drathveloper/uslogs/README.md

 *   `WithResponsivePool`: Allows the usage of multiple buffer pools to reduce memory allocations.
 Defaults to `false`.

 ## Benchmarks
-uslog is designed to be as fast as the standard library's text handler but more configurable and with support for asynchrony.
+uslogs is designed to be as fast as the standard library's text handler but more configurable and with support for asynchrony.
 (You can run the included benchmark tests to verify performance on your machine)

 ``` bash